ZippoLag/InterviewCodeChallenge/Devlog.md

 * For a particular instructor, list all the students' grades the instructor has given out
 * List all students that have the top 3 grades for each course
 * Enroll a student in a course
+* Update a grade(number) for a student for a course

 ## Changelog (reverse order)

+- Implement Controller and Logic for updating a new Grade for a given CourseId on Student's Controller and Logic
 - Implement Controller and Logic for getting a Student's Grades for a given CourseId
 - Implement Controller and Logic for getting all of a Student's Grades
 - Implemented Read (GetById) Student